 So should you choose an unlimited cell phone data plan?
 Not necessarily.
 If you stream one video a day, a plan of 6GB or so is probably enough for you.
 If you often have access to Wi-Fi, you may not need unlimited data.
 But if you’re using your phone to listen, watch and play throughout the day – and using data to do it – an unlimited phone data plan might be best.
 You’ll have more data, and you won’t pay overage charges if you exceed your monthly data limit.

 All major carriers now offer unlimited data plans, and competition among them has driven prices down.
 However, no unlimited plan is truly unlimited.
 All carriers reserve the right to reduce your data speed during times of network congestion if you’ve reached your data limit for the month.

 The best way to determine what your data needs are is to check your phone bill, which should tell you how much data you’ve used each month.

 How many lines?

 Just like going to dinner or Disneyland, it’s usually more expensive to be a family.
-But it’s cheaper when you share a phone plan.
+But it’s cheaper when you share a cell phone plan.
 The more lines you have, the less you pay for each line.
 You can even share a “family” plan with friends.
 Keep in mind, though, that you’ll probably have to share data among all members of your plan.

-Think of shared data as a pool of data, with each line drawing from the pool.
+Think of a shared phone data plan as a pool of data, with each line drawing from the pool.
 Let’s say your plan has 6GB of shared data.
 Any line can use any amount of data until all 6GB is used up for the month.
 At that point, overage charges will apply.
 If you’re opting for a “family” plan to lower costs and simplify billing, your best bet is to opt for an unlimited talk, text and data plan.